One-Punch Man: Season 2

 The second season was simulcast on Hulu in the US, on Tubi in Canada, on AnimeLab in Australia and New Zealand and on Crunchyroll in Europe.
-The second season premiered on Toonami on October 12, 2019.
+The season aired on Toonami from October 12, 2019, to January 12, 2020.

+Season 3

 In August 2022, it was announced that the series would receive a third season.
+Most of the main cast and staff from the second season are reprising their roles.
+Shinpei Nagai is replacing Chikara Sakurai as the season's director, Sakura Murakami replaces both Shigemi Ikeda and Yukiko Maruyama as the art director, and Yuki Hirose replaces Yoshio Ōkouchi as the director of photography.
+The season premiered on October 12, 2025, with a recap special covering the second season airing a week before broadcast on October 5.
+The opening theme song is "Get No Satisfied!", performed by JAM Project featuring Babymetal, while the ending theme song is "Soko ni Aru Akari" (そこに有る灯り), performed by Makoto Furukawa.

+The third season is streaming on Hulu in the United States and Disney+ in Canada, and on Crunchyroll in Europe and Middle East.

 Video games

 On June 25, 2019, One-Punch Man: A Hero Nobody Knows was announced for the PlayStation 4, Xbox One, and PC.
 It was released in Japan on February 27, 2020, and in North America and Europe on February 28 of the same year.
 On August 22, 2019, a mobile game titled One Punch Man: Road to Hero was released for iOS and Android.

-Blizzard Entertainment announced an Overwatch x One-Punch Man crossover collaboration event on February 6, 2023, which will run from March 7 to April 6 of the same year.
-The collaboration will include multiple skins and a custom loading screen; the skins include a Saitama-inspired one for Doomfist, a Genos-inspired one for Genji, a Mumen Rider-inspired one for Soldier: 76, and a Terrible Tornado-inspired one for Kiriko.
+Blizzard Entertainment announced an Overwatch × One-Punch Man crossover collaboration event in February 2023, which ran from March 7 to April 6 of the same year.
+The collaboration included multiple skins and a custom loading screen; the skins included a Saitama-inspired one for Doomfist, a Genos-inspired one for Genji, a Mumen Rider-inspired one for Soldier: 76, and a Terrible Tornado-inspired one for Kiriko.

-Film adaptation
+Live-action film

 On April 21, 2020, Sony's Columbia Pictures announced that a live-action film adaptation was in development.
-Scott Rosenberg and Jeff Pinkner are signed on as writers, while Avi Arad will produce.
+Scott Rosenberg and Jeff Pinkner were signed on as writers, with Avi Arad serving as producer.
 On June 13, 2022, Justin Lin was revealed to be the film's director and co-producer, with the film set to enter production later in the year.
+In April 2024, Dan Harmon and Heather Anne Campbell were reported to be hired to rewrite the script.

 Reception

 Webcomic

-The webcomic was considered an instant success shortly after its inception, receiving thousands of views and comments within weeks.
+The webcomic was a success shortly after its inception, receiving thousands of views and comments within weeks.
 It received 7.9 million hits by June 2012.
-According to ONE, by the time he had written the fifth chapter, he was receiving 30 comments per update.
-(On Nitosha.net, a series was considered "popular" if it consistently received at least 30 comments.)
-The number of comments gradually increased, and by the time ONE had published the 30th chapter, he was receiving nearly 1000 comments per update.
+According to One, by the time he had written the fifth chapter, he was receiving 30 comments per update (on Nitosha.net, a series was considered "popular" if it consistently received at least 30 comments).
+The number of comments gradually increased, and by the time One had published the 30th chapter, he was receiving nearly 1,000 comments per update.